kuzzleio/documentation/src/sdk-reference/go/1/getting-started/index.md

 [snippet=init]

-This program initializes the Kuzzle server storage by creating a index, and a collection inside it Run the program with the following command:
+This program initializes the Kuzzle server storage by creating an index, and a collection inside it Run the program with the following command:

 ```bash